Choose the Best Glue by Type of Craft, Art or DIY Project.

 Ever wondered which glue is best for your craft, art or DIY project?
 In this overview, I am comparing different glues and adhesives, and their uses.
+So, you’ll get all your sticky questions answered!

 I want to start with the all-time favorite glue which is ideal for professional paper art and decoupage as well as fun paper craft projects.
 It is Yes! glue.
 (Sometimes called “the official Yes! paste” or “Yes Stikflat Glue”).